apache/mxnet/docs/python_docs/python/tutorials/extend/customop.md

 ## Parameter-less operators

 This operator implements the standard sigmoid activation function.
-This is only for illustration purposes, in real life you would use the built-in operator `mx.nd.relu`.
+This is only for illustration purposes, in real life you would use the built-in operator `mx.npx.relu`.

 ### Forward & backward implementation